ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 1. Navigate to the [button label="Elasticsearch"](tab-0) tab
 2. Navigate to Dashboards
 3. Select `Ingress Proxy`

-4. Look at the table of UAs that we added and note the addition of Chrome 137!
+Look at the table of UAs that we added and note the addition of Chrome 137!
+You'll also note a new active alert `New UA Detected`!

-Let's see if we fired an alert:

-1. Navigate to `Alerts`
-2. Note the active alert `New UA Detected`!

 # Summary